Students and Elder-In-Residence Margaret Lavallee study together in a library.

 Christine Egan Memorial Scholarship (for Nunavut Inuit)

-Purpose: To honor Dr. Christine Egan’s legacy by supporting Nunavut Inuit nursing students and expanding educational opportunities in nursing.
+The award honors Dr. Christine Egan’s legacy by supporting Nunavut Inuit nursing students and expanding educational opportunities in nursing.

-• Nunavut Inuit
+• You are Nunavut Inuit.

-• Completed at least one year of a Baccalaureate Nursing degree
+• You have completed at least one year of a baccalaureate nursing degree at a Canadian post-secondary institution.

 • A cover letter explaining why you are a suitable recipient